 It’s no secret that texting is one of the most popular forms of personal and business communication today.
 But did you know how prominent it is in healthcare?
-For instance, a survey revealed that almost 70 percent of respondents preferred to receive a text from their healthcare provider to be reminded about an upcoming appointment (to read more healthcare business insights for 2023, check out our ebook here).
+For instance, a recent survey revealed that almost 80 percent of respondents preferred to receive a text from their healthcare provider to be reminded about an upcoming appointment (to read more healthcare business insights for 2023, check out our ebook here).
 This means it represents a substantial tool for providers to leverage to improve their patient experience and grow their practice.

 However, business texting can be done incorrectly.
 In a survey of 1,000 cell phone users, 71 percent admitted to sending a text they wish they could take back.
 And it’s one thing to send an embarrassing or confusing text to a friend or family member.
-But imagine having it happen with one of your patients?
+But imagine having it happen with one of your patients.

-To help ensure you’re crafting welcoming and friendly texts, while keeping it professional and not crossing any lines, here are essential guidelines to follow, then checkout how Weave can make your patient texting even easier, (click here to view Weave Texting).
+To help ensure you’re crafting welcoming and friendly texts, while keeping it professional and not crossing any lines, read our essential guidelines to follow, then checkout how Weave can make your patient texting even easier, (click here to view Weave Texting).

 Table of Contents

 - Guideline 1: Keep Messages “Text Friendly”

 - Guideline 6: Recommended Next Steps

 The first step is to establish clearly defined purposes for text communications to your patients.
 This will help ensure everyone in your organization is on the same page in terms of which types of communications are meant for text, and which are not.